Amazon Arbitrage: How to Find Products and Sell Profitably

 Once you find good arbitrage targets, you must check to see if you can source the product for a lower price than the current Amazon floor.
 When looking at the cost to source your products, it is important to factor in all the extra costs associated with selling on Amazon.
 This includes the referral fee that Amazon takes for each sale as well as the cost it takes for you to fulfill the orders.

 Online marketplaces provide a convenient medium for finding arbitrage products.
 You can browse online markets in your home and can easily compare prices with those on Amazon.
-Plus, there are several global eCommerce marketplaces that are able to compete with Amazon on price.
+Plus, online marketplaces aren’t bound by location, meaning you can source products from Canada, the UK, or any other country.
+There are several global marketplaces that are able to compete with Amazon on price.
 This includes:

 eBay features products from all sorts of product categories.
 The marketplace is competitive as there are a lot of third-party sellers.
 This leads to lower prices for many items as sellers look to gain an advantage.